themithap/themithap/README.md

 Step 1: Let's Connect!
 📅 Start with a casual Google Meet session where we discuss your programming interests and help you choose the right tech path.

-Step 2: Join the Community
-🔗 Become a part of our live Discord Community and get access to upcoming tasks, projects, and expert guidance.

-Step 3: Hands-on Learning
+Step 2: Hands-on Learning
 💡 We guide you every step of the way, ensuring you gain real-world experience in software development.

+Step 3: Join the Community
+🔗 Go ahead and join our live Discord Community **([Click here](https://discord.gg/hKHuHfWV "Click here"))** and get access to upcoming tasks, projects, and expert guidance.

 ------------